 You have to do routine maintenance requirements, such as oil or brake replacement, according to technical standards and scheduled in advance.
 However, if your construction equipment is exposed to very harsh environmental conditions, you might want to adjust the manufacturer’s recommendations.
 For example, in dusty areas, you may need air filter replacement more often.

 To ensure that routine maintenance runs well, we recommend that you use an automated asset management system.
 This system makes it easy for you to determine maintenance schedules, assign operators to conduct inspections, and keep track of service logs.
 All these processes can be done through one system.

 5. Make the Most of Downtime

 You and your entire team have tried as hard as possible to make everything smooth, yet downtime still occurs.
 In this circumstance, there is nothing else you can do but make the most of it.

-A few things you can do during downtime are handling and preparing documents, moving equipment from one location to another, having certain materials shipped, checking the condition of your other equipment, and taking care of your transportation including changing the gas or oils.
+There are a few things you can do during downtime.
+You can handle and prepare documents, move equipment from one location to another, have certain materials shipped, check the condition of your other equipment, and take care of your transportation, including changing the gas or oils.